Competition

 Who is excluded from participation?

-Individuals with a regular teaching position in harpsichord or related keyboard instruments at a university, and ensembles – participation is limited to solo applicants.
+Individuals with a regular teaching position in harpsichord or related keyboard instruments at a university, and ensembles – participation is reserved exclusively for individuals.

 Who is responsible for accommodation and meals?